pedroacl/datasciencecoursera/README.md

-# datasciencecoursera
+# Coursera Data Science
-Repo for the Coursera Data Science Course
+## Repo for the Coursera Data Science Course